 Filing a provisional patent is an optional step.
-If you are in a stage where you have the entire information about your invention then you can instantly opt to provide complete specification.
+If you are in a stage where you have the entire information about your invention then you can instantly opt to provide complete specifications.

 If an application is filed, the patent will be published after 18 months.
 If you do not wish to wait for 18 months from the date of filing, an early publication request can be made along with the prescribed fees.

-Based on the examination report, most patent applicants will receive some form of objections.
-To sort this issue, analyze the report with patent professionals and prepare a response to the objections raised in the examination report.
+Based on the examination report, most patent applicants will receive some form of objection.
+To sort this issue, analyse the report with patent professionals and prepare a response to the objections raised in the examination report.

 The communication between the controller and patent applicant is to ensure that all objections raised in the patent applications are resolved.